DanielMartinezC/memorize-ios/README.md

 # memorize-ios
-Memorize iOS App(a card-matching game) developed using SwiftUI.
+Card-matching game iOS Application.
+Developed using SwiftUI.

 Based on the lectures for the Spring 2020 version of Stanford University's course CS193p.